 Access to a Bigger Talent Pool

-That means business leaders have “more tools in their tool box now than ever before.”
+As Jordan says, business leaders have “more tools in their tool box now than ever before.”
 Like a baseball manager who will bring in a new pitcher mid-game, a business leader can bring in new leadership as needed.

 “The nature of business is such that thee are stages and cycles and things that happen for all of us.
-Now, there is more possibility for everyone to put someone new into the game,” Jordan said.
+Now, there is more possibility for everyone to put someone new into the game,” he said.

-Less Risk of a Bad Hire
+Lower Risk of a Bad Hire

 Which Companies Can Benefit Most from Hiring Fractional Executives?